gabwheway/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 # Introduction to next generation sequencing data mapping
 {:.no_toc}

 To map DNA/RNA reads of an experiment to a reference genome is a key step in modern genomic data analysis.
-With the mapping the reads are assigned to a specific location in the genome and insights like the expression level of genes can be gained.
+With the mapping, the reads are assigned to a specific location in the genome and insights like the expression level of genes can be gained.
 In the following we will process a dataset with a mapper, 'Bowtie2', and we will visualize the data with the software 'IGV'.

 > ### Agenda